‘Major’ knock-on impact to some Irish flights after UK air traffic control fault

 “All affected passengers will be notified of their options to change flights (free of charge) to another Ryanair flight or receive a full refund.”

-Shannon Airport said the forced restriction of aircraft flow has resulted in the cancellation of the outbound (FR1182) and inbound (FR1183) Ryanair Gatwick service.
+Shannon Airport said the forced restriction of aircraft flow has resulted in the cancellation of the outbound (FR1182) and inbound (FR1183) Ryanair Gatwick service, and the inbound (EI385) and outbound (EI386) Aer Lingus London Heathrow service.

-A spokesperson for Shannon Airport has advised all passengers due to travel from Shannon on Monday afternoon to check the status of their flight with their airline in advance of travelling.
+A spokesman for Shannon Airport has advised all passengers due to travel from Shannon on Monday afternoon to check the status of their flight with their airline in advance of travelling.

-Ireland West Airport, also known as Knock Airport, said passengers are advised to expect delays on some flights.
+Ireland West Airport, also known as Knock Airport, said “there is no certainty as to when flights will be back on schedule”.

 In a statement, it said: “As a result of air traffic control issues in the UK, passengers are advised to expect delays and disruption to some flights.”